 WLLC:2550 Mardi Gras and More: Cultures of Carnival3-4 s.h.

 Literature and customs associated with carnival from antiquity through present day; readings on theories of carnivalesque (Mikhail Bakhtin, Peter Burke, and others); materials from three distinct carnival cultures—Renaissance Europe (Francois Rabelais, German carnival plays), 19th-century New Orleans, and present day Rio de Janeiro.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as GRMN:2550.

 WLLC:3185 Global Women's Cinema3 s.h.

 Introduction to contemporary women's cinema and feminist filmmaking from around the world; emphasis on post-1968 period and cinema produced outside the United States.
 Same as GWSS:3185.

 English majors may apply this course to the following area and/or period requirement.
 AREA: Transnational Literature and Postcolonial Studies.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:3595, IWP:3191.

 WLLC:3700 Topics in Global Cinema3 s.h.

 Identification of new models and methods to investigate cinema's relationship to current global issues beyond traditional scholarly focus in Western Europe and the United States; exploration of an emerging field, moving away from the paradigm of national cinema and bringing together shared theoretical frameworks while acknowledging different historical and cultural contexts.
 Same as ASIA:3700, JPNS:3700, TRNS:3700.

 WLLC:3834 Arab Spring in Context: Media, Religion, and Geopolitics3 s.h.